-- 20.25.010 CERTIFICATES OF APPROPRIATENESS REQUIRED. - 20.25.015 CERTIFICATES OF APPROPRIATENESS NOT REQUIRED. - 20.25.020 APPLICATION. - 20.25.025 BOARD CERTIFICATE OF APPROPRIATENESS. - 20.25.030 ADMINISTRATIVE CERTIFICATES OF APPROPRIATENESS. - 20.25.040 REFERRAL TO THE CULTURAL HERITAGE BOARD. - 20.25.050 PRINCIPLES AND STANDARDS OF SITE DEVELOPMENT AND DESIGN REVIEW. - 20.25.060 APPEALS. - 20.25.070 APPLICATION OF THE STATE HISTORIC BUILDING CODE. - 20.25.080 CERTIFICATE OF APPROPRIATENESS PROCESS IN FLOW CHART FORM.
+20.25.010 CERTIFICATES OF APPROPRIATENESS REQUIRED.
+GENERALLY 20.25.015 CERTIFICATES OF APPROPRIATENESS NOT REQUIRED.
+20.25.020 APPLICATION.
+20.25.025 BOARD CERTIFICATE OF APPROPRIATENESS.
+20.25.030 ADMINISTRATIVE CERTIFICATES OF APPROPRIATENESS.
+20.25.040 REFERRAL TO THE CULTURAL HERITAGE BOARD.
+20.25.050 PRINCIPLES AND STANDARDS OF SITE DEVELOPMENT AND DESIGN REVIEW.
+20.25.060 APPEALS.
+20.25.070 APPLICATION OF THE STATE HISTORIC BUILDING CODE.
+20.25.080 CERTIFICATE OF APPROPRIATENESS PROCESS IN FLOW CHART FORM.

-Section 20.25.010 Certificates of Appropriateness Required.
+Section 20.25.010 Certificates of Appropriateness Required, Generally.

-- A. In addition to any and all City permit requirements, a Certificate of Appropriateness is required before any person restores, rehabilitates, alters, develops, constructs, demolishes, removes, or changes the appearance of any: - 1.
-Designated Cultural Resource; - 2.
-Eligible Cultural Resource; or - 3.
-Any element in a geographic Historic District or Neighborhood Conservation Area (contributing and non-contributing). - B. Alterations include changes to the exterior, unless otherwise designated per the designating resolution or per the requirements of the Secretary of Interior's Standards for the Treatment of Historic Properties. - C. Non-contributing Features in Historic Districts and individually significant properties are subject to the Certificate of Appropriateness requirements, however, the principles, issues and standards are different than for Contributing features. - D. Non-contributing features in Neighborhood Conservation Areas are not subject to the Certificate of Appropriateness requirements.
+- A. In addition to any and all City permit requirements, aA Certificate of Appropriateness is required before any person restores, rehabilitates, alters, develops, constructs, demolishes, removesremoves, or changes the appearance of any: - 1. dDesignated Cultural Resource; - 2. , eEligible Cultural Resource; or - 4.3. , aAny element in a geographic Historic Districtor Neighborhood Conservation Area (contributing and non-contributing). - B. Alterations include changes to the exterior, unless otherwise designated per the designating resolution or per the requirements of the Secretary of Interior's Standards for the Treatment of Historic Properties. - C. Non-contributors and Non-contributing Features in Historic Districts and individually significant properties are subject to the Certificate of Appropriateness requirements, however, the principles, issues and standards are different than for Contributing features. - Non-contributors and Non-contributing features in Neighborhood Conservation Areas are not subject to the Certificate of Appropriateness requirements. - B. , or, a contributing feature or contributor to a Neighborhood Conservation Area.
+The requirements of this Chapter are in addition to any and all other City permit requirements.